-NM MESA also offers a senior “Incentive Award” to graduating high school seniors who enroll in college the fall they graduate from high school.
-This award, which can go as high as $1,000.00 per student, is based on the student’s MESA participation during high school, academic grades and standardized test scores.
+NM MESA also offers a senior “Loyalty Award” to graduating high school seniors who enroll in college the fall they graduate from high school.
+This award, which can go as high as $1,000.00 per student, is based on the student’s MESA participation during middle and high school, academic grades and standardized test scores.

 Empower and motivate New Mexico’s culturally diverse students with science, technology, engineering, and math (STEM) enrichment.